canonical/sphinx-docs-starter-pack/docs/how-to/upgrade-starter-pack.rst

 Clean up
 --------
-There may be files that need to be deleted after the upgrade process, especially if you use the manual process.
-These may be starter-pack specific files, or files that have been replaced:
+There may be files that need to be deleted after the upgrade such as starter-pack specific files or files that have been replaced with newer versions:

--   If you haven't done it already, deleted the copies of `conf.py`, `Makefile`, and `./readthedocs.yaml` that were renamed and replaced in your repository.
+-   If you haven't done it already, delete the copies of `conf.py`, `Makefile`, and `./readthedocs.yaml` that were renamed and replaced.
--   If you didn't follow this workflow for this or previous upgrades, it's possible that you have some starter pack-specific files in your repository, and these can be deleted unless you intentionally use them for your docs.
-These include:
+-   If you did not strictly follow this guide for this or previous upgrades, it's possible that you have some starter pack-specific files in your repository.
+    These can be deleted unless you actually use them for your docs:

     -   `pull_request_template.md`
     -   `sphinx-python-dependency-build-checks.yml`